SharathGa/data-shell/README_LOCAL_23652.txt

 Now,since the username does not seem to change, I am logging into my earlier created SharathGa account and then I am sending the code to cloud.
 This must work now.
-Hopefully.
+Hopefully. fuck this bro.

 Finally I have deleted the config file, I hope this will work now.

 This is the change made in local file.
 I want this to be represented in the local file changes inthe mergetool.

-This the change that i made on github.
-These are the changes I made in the github that I need to be reflected in the remote options.